Shushsa/docs/docs/governance.md

 ## Q1: What is Kira’s governance structure?

-Governance set of Kira consists of the following two kinds of actors:
+The governance set of Kira consists of the following two kinds of actors:

-1. Validators - must be active operators and not jailed.
-They have equal voting power to all other governance set members.
-Can vote VETO on governance proposals.
-(1/2 of all validators required).
-Validators will account for >= 1/3rd of all governance seats.
+1. Validators - these have equal voting power to all other members of the governance set and they can vote VETO on governance proposals.
+Validators account for >= 1/3rd of all governance seats.
-2. Council Members - do not operate a validator node.
-They have equal voting power to all other governance set members but can NOT vote VETO on governance proposals.
+   To vote, they must also be active operators and not 'jailed', that is, currently being penalized for an infraction.

+2. Council Members - these actors do not operate validator nodes.
+They have equal voting power to all other governance members but can NOT vote VETO on governance proposals.
 Counselors account for < 2/3'rds of all governance seats.

 ## Q2: Why should I become a Kira partner?